anthonykameka/PeaceofMusic/README.md

 Concordia Bootcamp Final Project

 ## A social network for music education through ear training.
 Features are still in progress.
-## This project uses the Genius API for song metadata.
-It also uses Tonal.js for Music theory.
-Further, Auth0 is used for login.
-Finally, diff.js is used to help with paragraph comparasion in the edit/review feature.
+## This project uses:
+ - Genius API
+ - Spotify API
+ - React.js
+ - Node.js
+ - Express
+ - Diff.js (review process)
+ - Auth0 to login
+ - tonaljs for chord information
+ - MONGODB for all data
+ - Styled Components
 ## WIP FEATURES
 - Spotify Api - users can control spotify through the app, useful while transcribing without changing window.
 - Users can save their transcription to the server and determine viewability.
 - If transcription is TOP voted for the song, it will be used as the model in a game feature. (users will be able to check their chords vs the model)
+- port to Typescript

  ## LANDING PAGE
 ![pom1](https://user-images.githubusercontent.com/89666837/220718937-aed6d308-5909-4c00-8334-4335ef14dbbc.png)